Claude Code Workflows That Scale

 Add lightweight controls:

 - Require tests for generated logic.
 Use tools like Jest or Mocha, enhanced with AI for test generation.
 Recent updates have introduced AI-driven test case suggestions, increasing test coverage efficiency.
-Confirm if there are newer advancements in these tools.
+Jest and Mocha have both incorporated new AI features for automatic test generation and coverage analysis.

 - Block merges when lint/type checks fail.
 Automated CI/CD pipelines can now enforce these checks with greater precision.

 - Keep prompts for critical workflows in version control.
 Modern version control systems like Git now support AI-assisted commit message generation for better tracking.
 Tools such as Commitizen have integrated AI to suggest more descriptive commit messages.
-Confirm that Commitizen continues to support these features or consider alternatives if more advanced options are available.
+Commitizen continues to enhance its AI capabilities, offering more context-aware commit suggestions.

 - Log model/tool errors to the same observability stack as app errors.
 Tools like Datadog and New Relic continue to be best practices, with AI enhancements for anomaly detection.